datagrok-ai/public/help/develop/dataframe.md

 This property mostly affects the way columns are treated in the UI.
 For instance, this property affects how [color coding][124] works.

+### Work with categories

+For a `string` column, the column collection `.categories` returns a list of categories in an alphabetical sort.
+For instance, for a column of strings `['a', 'b', 'b', 'c']` the categories list will be `['a', 'b', 'c']`.

+It is possible to introduce a custom category order, as [this example][127] demonstrates.
+That is useful if the alphabetical order does not reflect a natural order, for example in `['Low', 'Medium', 'High']`.

+### Versioning

+A column increments an integer version number whenever its contents are changed.
+The `.version` property returning this number is useful when invalidating cached computation results stored as columns or dataframes.
+Check [this example][126] to see how column versioning works.

 ## `DG.DataFrame`